Two for the Knight

-Two for the Knight was a co-headlining concert by American singer-songwriter Brian McKnight and Filipina entertainer Regine Velasquez.
+Two for the Knight was a co-headlining concert by American singer-songwriter Brian McKnight and Filipino entertainer Regine Velasquez.
 The concert was announced in January 2002 and held on two consecutive nights in February at the Araneta Coliseum in Quezon City.
 It was promoted by Viva Concerts and MTV, with Mossimo as its sponsor.
 McKnight's set list included songs from his studio albums Brian McKnight (1992) and Back at One (1999), while Velasquez's set list included songs from her album Reigne (2001) and some covers.
-McKnight and Velasquez performed individual shows, before joining for a duet between their segments.
-The show received positive reviews from critics, who praised McKnight's and Velasquez's performances.
+McKnight and Velasquez both performed solo sets, which were bridged by two duets.
+The show received positive reviews from critics, who praised the singers' performances.

 Background and development

 In January 2000, American singer-songwriter Brian McKnight was reported to be in talks to collaborate with Regine Velasquez for her arena show, titled R2K: The Concert, that April.
-It was initially revealed that McKnight would be one of the guest acts for the concert, but did not materialize due to scheduling conflicts with McKnight's show with American musician Kenny Loggins in Manila around the same time.
+It was initially revealed that McKnight would be one of the guest acts for the concert, but instead appeared as a special guest for American musician Kenny Loggins's concert in Manila around the same time.
 On January 16, 2002, the Manila Standard announced that McKnight would return to Manila for a co-headlining concert with Velasquez at the Araneta Coliseum on February 14–15.
 Described as the "biggest team-up of a foreign and local artists", the show was jointly promoted by Viva Concerts and MTV, with Mossimo as its sponsor.
 Viva Concerts previewed that the pair will be performing individual segments as well as duets during the concert.
 McKnight has stated that he was thrilled to work with Velasquez, saying, "It'll be great to perform with Regine ...
 She has a fantastic voice.
 With our voices together, we should do well vocally."